Table of Contents

 What is an employment contract?
 How is it in Indonesia?

 An employment contract is a private agreement between two parties with one party (the employer) exerting a hierarchical relation with another party (the employee).
 The relation is defined in a contract called “Working contract”.
 This relation is critical as a person having this relation without a contract can claimed to have its contract redefined as a working contract.
-Indonesia regulates the working relation with the Ministry of Law and Human Rights with the deputy ministry Kemnaker.
+Indonesia regulates the working relation with the Ministry of Law and Human Rights and the deputy ministry Kemnaker.

-Key Requirements for Employment Contract in Indonesia
+Key Requirements for Working Contract in Indonesia

 Apart from complying with Article 1320 of the Criminal Code, the formulation of an employment contract must adhere to specific provisions outlined in Law 13/2003.
 These include mutual agreement, legal capacity, a specified job, and alignment with public order, decency, and applicable laws.

-Types of Employment Contracts in Indonesia
+Types of Working Contracts in Indonesia

-Fixed-Term Employment Agreement (PKWT)
+Fixed-Term Working contract (PKWT)

 PKWT, often utilized for time-bound projects, is a written agreement registered with the manpower office.
 It is valid for a maximum of five years or until project completion.
 If the work extends beyond the contract period, an extension can be agreed upon, not exceeding an additional five years.
 GR 35/2021 mandates compensation to employees at the conclusion of the working period.

-Indefinite Time Employment Agreement (PKWTT)
+Indefinite Time Working Contract (PKWTT)

 In contrast, PKWTT establishes a permanent employment relationship, applicable to all types of work.
 Unlike PKWT, PKWTT can be made verbally, with no mandatory registration.
 If an oral agreement is reached, the employer must issue a written letter of appointment to the employee.